Peter A. Cohen

 Co-Head of Investment Banking

-Kevin Raidy is Co-Head of Investment Banking.
+Kevin Raidy is Co-Head of Investment Banking at Cowen and Company.
 Prior to his current position, Mr. Raidy served as Co-Head of Cowen's Equity Capital Markets group, which is responsible for the origination and execution of all equity capital-raising transactions.
 Prior to that, Mr. Raidy was a managing director at Ramius LLC, where he was portfolio manager for PIPEs/opportunistic financings and convertible bonds.
 Mr. Raidy also was the founder of H4 Capital Management LLC.
 His sell-side experience includes ten years at Shipley Raidy Capital Partners LP, a boutique investment banking firm he co-founded, where he was responsible for sourcing, evaluating, and structuring numerous debt and equity financings and also performed M&A advisory services.
 Prior to founding Shipley Raidy, Mr. Raidy was an associate at Philadelphia First Group.
 Mr. Raidy started his career at Cantor Fitzgerald before moving to Merrill Lynch as an analyst in the municipal finance group.

 Mr. Raidy has a B.S. in Economics with a concentration in Finance from the Wharton School of the University of Pennsylvania.